LLNL/sundials/benchmarks/advection_reaction_3D/kokkos/README.md

 ## Building and Running

-To build the benchmark executables SUNDIALS must be configured with ARKODE, CVODE, and IDA enabled and with MPI and RAJA support on.
+To build the benchmark executables SUNDIALS must be configured with ARKODE, CVODE, and IDA enabled and with MPI and Kokkos support on.
 Additionally, either CUDA or HIP support must be on to build executables utilizing NVIDIA or AMD GPUs.
 See the installation guide for more details on configuring, building, and installing SUNDIALS.